CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/02-Integrate-Azure-Security-Center-and-Azure-Sentinel-for-Arc-enabled-servers.md

     ![](.././media/add-non-azure-servers.png)

 1. On **Onboard servers to Security Center** click on **Upgrade** to upgrade the existing log analytics workspace **LogAnalyticWS-xxxxx**.
+This will allow azure defender protect for your resources.

     ![](.././media/upgrade-log-analytics.png)

 1. Now, go back to **Inventory** tab and then you will see few connected resources.
 You can also find the **ubuntu-k8s** Arc enabled servers is available in the resources list because **LogAnalytics** agent is already enabled for it and the same Log Analytics workspace is connected to Security Center.
+Agent monitoring will take few minutes to update and show **Monitored** for Arc enabled server **ubuntu-k8s** as shown in below screen.

     ![](.././media/ss-ubuntuk8s-monitor.png)

-1.